Sarah Sanders speculation shakes up Arkansas governor’s race

 “I’m not going to rule anything out, but it’s pretty premature to start spending a lot of time on that decision,” said Hendren, who is the governor’s nephew.

-The possibility of Sanders running is enticing to Democrats, who say it would draw national attention and money to a race that otherwise be written off.
+The possibility of Sanders running is enticing to Democrats, who say it would draw national attention and money to a race that otherwise would be written off.

 “There are probably a number of Democrats who would love to step up and challenge Sarah Huckabee Sanders if she was going to be the nominee,” state Democratic Party Chairman Michael John Gray said.